anglesideangle/ros-template/README.md

 # ros-template

 This repository is a template for a containerized [ROS 2](https://docs.ros.org/) project.

+You should first create a fork of the repository before cloning!
+Otherwise its not a very good template

 It uses `make` to implement the following utility commands:

 | Command                  | Description                                                                                                                    |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------ |